ialbert/biostar-central/docs/recipes/projects.md

 ## Create a project

 Creating a project can be done using the command line or web interface.
-To use the web interface, ensure you have a local server running or have access to a remote one.
+Ensure you have a local server running or have access to a remote one when using  the web interface.

 ### Using command line